 2. Take lessons – especially private lessons!

 It’s true that some great dancers just learned by going out and having people teach them (more follows than leads), but I think lessons are always helpful and sometimes crucial depending on your natural dancing ability.
 And don’t just take lessons from one teacher – try many teachers and learn many styles.
 Many venues have free lessons before the dance – take them.
 See my links to recommended instructors and classes.
-After you’ve gotten basic East Coast Swing down, take classes in Lindy Hop and Balboa.
+After you’ve got the basic steps down, take private lessons!!
+Private lessons will transform your dancing.
+Just be prepared to work on the basics that you thought you already knew.

 3. Go to a swing camp, Lindy exchange or weekend workshop.